If you’re wondering how to sew a round drawstring pouch, you’ll be surprised that it’s not that complicated!

 Step 5

 Sew along the overlapped parts of the strip and pouch to join them together.
-Do the same steps for the other pouch.
+You do not need a specific seam allowance, but be sure that the casing is sewn on top of the folded down hem.

 Step 6